tango-controls/rest-api/README.md

 [![Download](https://api.bintray.com/packages/tango-controls/maven/RestApi/images/download.svg) ](https://bintray.com/tango-controls/maven/RestApi/_latestVersion)

-This is __NOT A SERVER__ to setup Tango REST API server choose one of the implementations below:
+This is __NOT A SERVER__.

+To setup Tango REST API server choose one of the implementations below:

 # Implementations: